2025 Iztapalapa tank truck explosion: Prior to the explosion

-The crashed truck, seen at at 14:20:00, was heading toward the curve where the accident occurred.
+The crashed truck, seen at 14:20:00, was heading toward the curve where the accident occurred.

 A cloud of gas quickly spreads in the area.
 Here it is seen at 14:20:30.

 An unknown heat source ignites the gas cloud.
 This explosion is seen at 14:20:40.

-(1) The pipe circulates normally, (2) the release of liquefied petroleum gas occurs, visible as a white cloud of vapor, (3) the ignition of the released gas occurs, causing an explosion.

 The tanker loaded at a terminal of the Tomza conglomerate located in Tuxpan, Veracruz.
-At 2:20 p.m., the tanker was traveling on the La Concordia Highway Interchange when it was recorded by the C5 video surveillance cameras.
+At 2:20 p.m., the tanker was traveling on the La Concordia Highway Interchange when it was recorded by C5 video surveillance cameras.
 Three seconds later, the vehicle overturned on a curve and began to release gas.
 The LPG, upon coming into contact with ambient pressure, expanded rapidly.
 Due to its density, greater than that of air, it remained at low height, accumulating near the ground, although some currents partially raised it.
 Many people immediately noticed the risk and fled, abandoning vehicles; however, the rapid spread of the gas prevented others from escaping.
 Even an elevated trolleybus was forced to stop.
 The driver of the tanker died.
 The gas cloud was visible from elevated viaducts near the interchange.

 Explosion

 Thirty seconds after the gas expanded, a spark ignited an explosion, generating a shock wave audible for several meters around and thermal radiation that affected vehicles and pedestrians even outside the immediate radius of the flames.
 Among the vehicles hit by the fire was a trolleybus, although it was not seriously damaged.
 Several cars were consumed by the flames and many people suffered burns up to third degree.
 Some citizens recorded the moment of the explosion from different angles, capturing flames up to 30 meters high.
 Minutes later, survivors with severe burns were seen wandering around the road interchange looking for help.
-Several passerbys tried to assist the injured by throwing water on them or removing their clothes.
+Several passersby tried to assist the injured by throwing water on them or removing their clothes.